bitbrain/galacticum/README.md

 * ```parallax``` user library, pointing to [parallax](https://github.com/MyRealityCoding/parallax)
 * ```box2dlights``` user library, pointing to [box2dlights](https://code.google.com/p/box2dlights)

+### Getting started

+Before you can begin to work, make sure to switch to the current milestone branch.
+Never touch the master branch directly (except for documentation).
+After you forked the project, [download LibGDX](http://libgdx.badlogicgames.com/download.html).
+Unzip the file and open ```gdx-setup-ui.jar``` via console or double click (under Windows).

+Select the core project of **Galacticum** in order to setup all required jar files.
+After finishing the process, you should be able to work with the project.
+Make sure to create the user libraries (as mentioned above) in order to get rid of all errors.

 Stay connected
 ---
 Follow me [on twitter](https://twitter.com/tweetmyreality/ "Miguel's twitter") or send me [an email](mailto:miguel-gonzalez@gmx.de "Miguel's Email") for further questions.